|Um... you may not want to touch that.|

 While wearing this cloak with the hood up, strangers will mistake you for their Uncle Ray.
 Upon inspection of your appearance, however, they will realize their mistake and awkwardly apologize.
 The NPC may realize afterwards that they don't have an Uncle Ray at all.
 If multiple NPCs are encountered at once, they will each see their own version of Uncle Ray.

 Crystal Bass"Wondrous" item, uncommon or very rare

 This wall-mounted fish is composed of pure crystal.
 When a creature approaches the bass within a radius of 10 feet, it bursts into song.
 The song is an inane shanty about living on a river.

-The Crystal Bass has a legendary variant, which has an additional property.
-When a legendary Crystal Bass begins singing, the song is so banal and terrible that it acts as an Antipathy spell (save DC 18), and the radius of the song increases to 60 feet.
+The Crystal Bass has a very rare variant, which has an additional property.
+When a very rare Crystal Bass begins singing, the song is so banal and terrible that it acts as an Antipathy spell (save DC 18), and the radius of the song increases to 60 feet.

 Cube of Farce"Wondrous" item, rare (requires attunement)